Bos taurus assembly

 The percentage of the adjacent alignments that agree with a given alignment was computed.

 If at least 25% of the adjacent alignments agreed, the window size would be increased by one and the the percent recomputed.
-Otherwise the alignment would be considered unreliable and removed from the set.

 The filtered alignments were clustered and maximal sets of non-conflicting adjacent alignments were identified.